 Games for Children

-Children can sometimes struggle with sitting down and memorizing endless pages of vocabulary and grammar, but as soon as you turn something into a game, their attention span for it goes through the roof!
+Children can struggle with sitting down and memorizing endless pages of vocabulary and grammar, but as soon as you turn something into a game, their attention span for it goes through the roof!
 This has been known for a long time, and many games to teach English to young learners have been developed over the years.

 • Pictionary